belongtothenight/Local-File-Backup/README.md

        1. [ ] Show progress bar
        2. [ ] Show realtime log
        3. [ ] Store log in csv file
+ 4. [ ] Inform custom fonts can be installed

 ## Undergoing Work
 1. [ ] Change the entire fully tested code into a function and move it to lib file